siarhei-usau/platform.shared.mappingsengine/README.md

 logs or record attributes.
 The `primaryKey` path statement is resolved last and should resolve to only one value, otherwise is an error.

 An element designated as `jsonPath` is a normal JsonPath statement starting with `$.` from the root.
+If a `jsonPath` is used in a target for a mapping, for example in the `toPath` setting, then it will be prefixed matched against the `fromPath` and turned into a relative path downwards from any matching prefix.
+This allows the rest of the path to work within the same array indexes for the matching prefix as the object on which the mapping is using as a source.

 An element designated as `jsonRelPath` is an expression starting with `@.` being relative to the current node, and each additional `.` going up one parent level.
 For example, `@.foo` is field `foo` in the